Gradient-based optimization of scatterer arrangements based on the T-matrix method: Introduction

 Therefore, in high-dimensional parameter spaces, gradient-based optimization methods are the primary choice for solving inverse problems.
 The known gradients provide the shortest path to a local optimum.
 Although the optimum is not global, the curse of dimensionality can become a blessing~\cite{li2022empowering}.
 For very high-dimensional parameter spaces, the landscape is expected to flatten out such that the local maximum or minimum is close in value to the global one.
 However, this effect depends on the specific nature of the problem and must be empirically tested.
+Beyond the algorithmic considerations, it is also useful to understand the fundamental limits on what is achievable for a given material and design region~\cite{molesky2022t, chao2022physical}.

 The calculation of gradients for complex computational code can be implemented in different ways.
 Numerical implementation with finite differences is typically not considered, since it requires performing one additional simulation for each parameter variation.
 In the adjoint method, a second problem has to be manually formulated and solved, and the solution provides the gradient of the objective function.
 It is usually formulated for PDE problems.
-The adjoint method is extensively used in topology optimization, where each pixel or voxel in the device elements serves as a degree of freedom~\cite{bendsoe2013topology}.
+The adjoint method is extensively used in density-based topology optimization, where each pixel or voxel in the device elements serves as a degree of freedom~\cite{bendsoe2013topology}.
 This easily amounts to a total of $10^{3}$-$10^{9}$ degrees of freedom.
 The resulting optimized shapes are free-form, and potential fabrication difficulties should be handled as well~\cite{piggott2017fabrication, augenstein2020inverse, hammond2021photonic}.

 An alternative approach to obtaining gradients is automatic differentiation (AD) -- an automated approach that evaluates exact derivatives of a composition of elementary functions.
-As it takes the same amount of time to calculate the derivative with respect to all parameters, regardless of the number of parameters, a single optimization step takes roughly twice the time of a single simulation.
+As it is possible to spend the same amount of time to calculate the derivative with respect to all parameters, regardless of the number of parameters, a single optimization step takes roughly twice the time of a single simulation.
 Hybrid approaches replace manual derivation of the adjoint equation with AD~\cite{luce2023merging}.
 However, fully differentiable implementations go further, re-implementing the solver entirely within a framework with AD capabilities for ease of use and high performance.

 Formulating tools for scientific computations in an automatically differentiable manner requires dedicated effort and careful implementation.
 In essence, every elementary function needs to be formulated as differentiable, something which poses challenges.
 Nevertheless, with the appreciation that gradient information is key to inverse design in high-dimensional parameter spaces, multiple efforts have been dedicated to formulating various methods that solve Maxwell's equations in an automatically differentiable manner.
 These include general-purpose full-wave Maxwell solvers, such as the finite-difference time-domain (FDTD) method~\cite{hughes2019forward, hooten2025automatic}, the finite element method (FEM)~\cite{vial2022open, xue2023jax}, and others.